BVService/LandProcessor/README.md

 - [ ] Initialize mp_VectorDriver in constructor once for all
 - [ ] Remove absolute paths for temporary files, use openfluid::base::Environment::getTempDir() instead
-- [ ] Introduce install and packaging using CPack in CMake configuration
-- [ ] Improve management of input and output for easier implementation of 2 stages processing
 - [ ] Refactor main source code to be more easily maintainable
 - [ ] Introduce correct land use codes in tests
 - [ ] Improve performance by moving invariants out of loops